-406.0 The Poetry and Prose of the English Renaissance Prerequisite: Egl 400.0 (or may be taken concurrently).
+406.0 The Poetry and Prose of the English Renaissance

 A study of forms and developments in the literature of the English Renaissance, excluding drama.
 Poets from Wyatt through the Metaphysicals and Milton will be examined and also a wide variety of prose writers from Elyot to Browne.